Paradem/harvest_cli/README.md

 ```

 ## Usage

+You must set the environment variables for your api key.

+The application uses:
+HARVEST_ACCOUNT_ID
+HARVEST_ACCESS_TOKEN

+Easiest way to do this is to use mise in your home dir.
+OR just set them in your
+shell config - but since they need to be around for every project you should set
+them somewhere global.

 On first run it will prompt you for the project and default task you want to
 use in this directory.
 From then on you can just call it with the `-n` flag so
 that you can set your message.